mohutt/pdsnd_github/README.md

 ### Description
-Describe what your project is about and what it does
+This project is about setting up a github for my bikeshare project.

 ### Files used
 Include the files used